View the Listing of All Inmate Programs and Services

 Description: | Pathway to Freedom, Inc. is a non-profit, faith-based, holistic service program that provides educational, values-based, pre-release services to male inmates who are within 18 months of their projected release date.
 Participation is voluntary, and helps prepare inmates for their reintegration into society.
 Participants receive training and mentor support which promotes them becoming productive citizens through the use of new and improved pro-social and life skills that will enhance their family and social relationships, moral and spiritual development, and employment opportunities. |

-Capacity: | 200-bed capacity |
+Capacity: | 200-bed capacity at the Wrightsville Unit |

 Requirements: | • Completion of admission application • Within 18 months of release date when beginning program • Have no uncompleted sex offender treatment programs • Have no enemies at the Wrightsville Hawkins Unit • Minimum/medium security classification • Class I or II status • Not housed in restrictive housing or protective custody • Have no escape history • Willing and able to meet program expectations • Willing to continue program for additional 12 months after release |